-Provincial Law of Applicability is a negative law for Indigenous peoples
+Provincial Law of Applicability is a harmful law for Indigenous peoples.

 After introducing the provincial Law of Applicability in the 1950s, the provincial authorities engage in child welfare activities within the reserve without a distinction between different government levels.
 The enactment of the provincial law of applicability occurs in several revisions of the Federal Indian Act and Section 88 (Tait, 2017).
 The section provides for the restriction for the application of the constitutional responsibilities of the Federal Government.
 This paper will illustrate that the Provincial Law of Applicability is a negative law to the First Nations people and the community in general.

 Provincial Law of Applicability: Federal Indian Act’s jurisdiction